 We will take all reasonable steps to protect the personal information we hold from misuse and loss and from unauthorised access, modification or disclosure.

-We will destroy or de-identify personal information when our legal obligations to retain the information have expired and the information is no longer needed by us.
+We will retain your personal information whilst it is required for any of our business functions, or for any other lawful purpose.
+We will destroy or de-identify personal information in accordance with our data security and data destruction policies or when our legal obligations to retain the information have expired and the information is no longer needed by us.

 - if we agree that the information we hold is inaccurate, we will amend it; or